-- A. V-1 spouse of a lawful permanent resident or are waiting for a V-1 visa; or - B. V-2 child of a V-1 spouse of a lawful permanent resident; or - C. V-3 child of a V-2 unmarried son or daughter of a V-1 spouse of a lawful permanent resident; and - D. You received a medical examination prior to admission or obtaining V status, then: - (1) You are not required to have another medical examination as long as you file your Form I-485 within one year of an overseas examination, and: - (a) The panel physician did not find a class A medical condition; or - (b) The panel physician did find a class A medical condition, you received a waiver of inadmissibility, and you have complied with the terms and conditions of the waiver.

-(2) Even if a new medical examination is not required, you still must show proof that you complied with the vaccination requirements.
-If the vaccination record was (2) Even if a new medical examination is not required, you must still show proof that you complied with the vaccination requirements.
-If the vaccination record (DS 3025) was not properly completed and included as part of the original overseas medical examination report, you will need to have the Part 10.
+- A. V-1 spouse of a lawful permanent resident or are waiting for a V-1 visa; or - B. V-2 child of a V-1 spouse of a lawful permanent resident; or - C. V-3 child of a V-2 unmarried son or daughter of a V-1 spouse of a lawful permanent resident; and - D. You received a medical examination prior to admission or obtaining V status, then: - (1) You are not required to have another medical examination as long as you file your Form I-485 within one year of an overseas examination, and: - (a) The panel physician did not find a class A medical condition; or - (b) The panel physician did find a class A medical condition, you received a waiver of inadmissibility, and you have complied with the terms and conditions of the waiver. - (2) Even if a new medical examination is not required, you still must show proof that you complied with the vaccination requirements.
+If the vaccination record was not properly completed and included as part of the original medical examination report, you will have to have the Part 10.
 Vaccination Record completed by a designated civil surgeon.
-In this case, you must submit Parts 1. - 5., 7., and 10. of Form I-693.
+In this case, you must submit Parts 1.
+5., 7., and 10. of Form I-693.